 Now let's make the transition to hydrogen, because H isotopes are what you will work with in this lab (and, it was the first data, before oxygen, to be produced from the ice cores).
 The hydrogen isotopes of interest to paleoclimate studies are 1H and 2H.
 The fractionation of heavy and light hydrogen isotopes behaves similiarly to oxygen isotopes.
 Since 2H is such an important isotope to nuclear chemistry, it has its own name: Deuterium.
 Both oxygen and hydrogen isotopic fractionation can be related to temperature (and thus if you have one you can relate it to the other), and in this lab, we use the hydrogen isotopes.

 Structure of Deuterium Hydrogen Isotopes and Paleoclimate

 We want to convert the deuterium isotopic ratios to temperature changes (delta temperatures) that describe variations in the temperature of the ocean from which the ice was originally evaporated.
-This has been determined by past studies, and you can reproduce this equation in Excel by doing the following: Type "delta temp" in the first row of a new column (column H), and "(deg C)" in the second row.
-Now use excel to calculate the delta temperatures, filling in your new column, by using the instructions below.
+This has been determined by past studies, and you can reproduce this equation in Excel by doing the following: Type delta temp in the first row of a new column (column H), and deg C in the second row of the same column.
+Now use Excel to calculate the delta temperatures, filling in your new column, by using the instructions below.
 Note that the "delta temperature" is relative to the current temperature today.

 Save your work.
 Think about why the delta temperatures change with deuterium isotope ratio in the way they do.
 If you don't understand, then you should be sure to read through the suggested readings listed at the end of this lab and look at the web notes for the lecture on Climate Change and the Ice Ages on Canvas, Lecture Schedule.